Develop skills and employability

 Your employability is an outcome of your range of skills, knowledge, aptitudes, behaviours, work and life experience.
 Put very simply, employability is the potential of the individual to be employed and to progress successfully in employment.

-Why should I be concerned about my skills and employability?
+Why should I be thinking about my skills and employability?

 With a degree from a top university, do you really need to bother about your skills and employability?
 Well, securing the placement or graduate role you want is not just about your degree and your knowledge.
 Most employers are looking for a range of other attributes which contribute to success in the workplace - skills like being a versatile teamworker with good communication skills, resilience and motivation, and the ability to reflect and adapt.
 Our list of skills employers seek provides a really useful checklist.